 Disengagement can be complex but one thing you can do is to build recognition into your culture.
 It doesn’t have to be grand or costly, just consistent.
 A quick thank you, peer shoutouts, or sharing wins in meetings creates a ripple effect.
 And it needs to be across the board – not just directed at the senior team members – you need to remember that there are more junior employees whose work supports those above them.
 Call out the team effort!

-Mental health days
+Mental health and absenteeism

 Increasingly, employees are using their sick leave to protect their mental health and that’s a good thing.
 But if your team is frequently taking time off to recover from stress, anxiety, or workplace pressures, it’s not just about wellbeing, it’s a sign your culture needs attention.